25 Types of Succulents That Make Great Houseplants

 Aphelandra squarrosa, or zebra plant, produces bright yellow flowers at the end of its growing season in the fall and has striped green leaves year-round.
 Indoors, these are slow-growing succulents, reaching a maximum height of 2 feet after 3 years or so.
 While they are pretty, they’re also quite finicky.

 Zebra plants need bright light, but it must be filtered to prevent the leaves from burning.
 Too little light, however, and the plant won’t bloom.
-Unlike most other succulents, zebra plants require moist soil, so they should be watered frequently, but can’t be overwatered, which causes them to wilt.
+Unlike most other succulents, zebra plants require moist soil, so they should be watered frequently.
+Be careful not to overwater them, though, or they’ll wilt.
 They also thrive in a humid environment, with humidity of 60 to 70 percent.

 Best For: Experienced gardeners who are willing to put up with the zebra plant’s temperamental nature.